d3ltaV/NMH-Navigator/docs/SRS.md

 **Acceptance criteria:**
 - Page titled "NMH Resources" in the navigation menu
-- Includes links to important NMH platforms (NMH official website, NMH Hub—Dining Hall Menus, NMH Club Database, etc.)
+- Includes links to important NMH platforms (NMH official website, NMH Hub—Dining Hall Menus, NMH Club Database, etc.) that are separated into categories
 - Each link contains a short description of what the platform/resource is used for
 - Page loads quickly